 Frequently Asked Questions

 After an accident, most drivers who come into our offices feel overwhelmed and unsure of where to begin when seeking compensation.
-To get you started, here are the answers to some of the questions we hear the most often.
+To get you started, here are the answers to some of the questions we often hear.

 How much is my case worth?

 No attorney can answer this question without knowing the details of your case.
 Numerous factors go into deciding how much compensation a car accident victim will receive as a result of the accident.
-Some of the factors that can influence the amount of money your case will receive are the type of accident you were in, whether you were at fault, the severity of the injuries you sustained, and whether the other driver was under the influence.
+Some factors that can influence the amount of money your case will receive are the type of accident you were in, whether you were at fault, the severity of the injuries you sustained, and whether the other driver was under the influence.
 Without knowing how these factors affected your accident, it is impossible to say how much your case is worth without speaking to an attorney.

 Why should I seek compensation?

 At the Goings Law Firm, LLC, we believe in justice and fairness.
 Someone was unjust towards you by causing an accident, so it is only fair that you receive the compensation you need to move forward.
-The money we obtain for you could be used to cover medical bills, property damage, and any income you lost if you could not go to work.
+The money we obtain for you could cover medical bills, property damage, and any income you lost if you could not go to work.
 Receiving what you are owed can mean the difference between struggling and not, and we want you to feel good about your financial and personal situation.
 Going through an accident is tough, but compensation can help to stabilize your position.

 Why choose the Goings Law Firm, LLC?